The Asterinas Book

 • clippy: Check the current package and catch common mistakes

-The new, build, run and test commands can accept additional options, while the check and clippy commands cannot.
+The new, build, run, test and debug subcommands can accept additional options, while the check and clippy subcommands can only accept arguments that are compatible with the corresponding Cargo subcommands.

 cargo osdk new